odilf/masters-notes/content/analysis/notes.typ

 ]

 #theorem[
-  Any continuous map $phi : X -> Y$ sends compact sets to compact set
+  Any continuous map $phi : X -> Y$ sends compact sets to compact sets.

   If $K subset X$ is compact, then $phi(K) = { phi(x) : x in K }$ is compact.
 ] <continuous-sends-compact-compact>